karibuTW/Freedif-Mirror/README.md

 # Freedif Mirrors
-Github page of Freedif mirrors
+In case of issues with the mirrors, please raise an issue ticket.
-In case of issues with the mirrors, please raise an issue ticket Same if you want me to host new projects
+Same if you want me to host new projects.

 ## 2 locations:
 1. Germany: de.freedif.org (1GBPS)